Upload new images. The image library for this site will open in a new window.

-Undergraduate student Yuli Luna Colon assembles a gardiniere from the Winterthur Conservation Department teaching collection during an internship in Old College Hall (Image credit Madeline Hagerman, University of Delaware).
+Undergraduate student Yuli Luna Colon ('22 UD) assembles a gardiniere from the Winterthur Conservation Department teaching collection during an internship in Old College Hall.
+(Image: Madeline Hagerman, University of Delaware)

 Move this whole section up, swapping places with the section above it.

-The University of Delaware's Art Conservation department offers an undergraduate degree in art conservation that helps prepare students for graduate-level study in the conservation of material culture, historic preservation, museum studies, library science, or other allied fields.
-Material culture includes all objects made or modified by humans, such as photographs, archival documents, decorative and fine art objects, clothing, domestic possessions, toys, tools, machines, motion pictures and videotape, ethnographic materials, archaeological objects, natural history specimens, architecture, and more!
-To learn more, check out this presentation.
+The University of Delaware's Art Conservation department offers the only undergraduate degree in art conservation taught solely by professional conservators!
+Our degree helps prepare students for museum careers and graduate-level study in the conservation of material culture, historic preservation, museum studies, library science, and other allied fields.
+Material culture includes all objects made or modified by humans—from photographs and archival documents, to decorative and fine art objects like paintings, from clothing and domestic possessions to archaeological and natural history specimens and more!
 Our Value Statement reflects our commitment to educating professionals skilled in the analysis, treatment, and preservation of cultural artifacts by connecting disciplines in the arts, humanities, and sciences.

 Historic image of Old College on the University of Delaware campus.